00DAYS : 00HRS : 00MIN : 00SEC

 Illinois does allow for admission on motion for applicants who have been practicing law for at least 3 of the past 5 years.
 All requirements for admission on motion can be found here.

-How do I Contact the IL Bar?
+How do I Contact the Illinois Bar?